FreeLanguageTools/vocabsieve/README.md

 ![Demo](https://i.postimg.cc/vTc8dcZ0/out.gif?)

 ## Features
-- Quick word lookups: Getting definition, pronunciation, and frequency within one or two keypresses/clicks
+- **Quick word lookups**: Getting definition, pronunciation, and frequency within one or two keypresses/clicks
-- Wide language support: supports all languages listed on Google Translate, though it is currently optimized for European languages
+- **Wide language support**: supports all languages listed on Google Translate, though it is currently optimized for European languages
-- Lemmatization: automatically remove inflections to enhance dictionary experience ("books" -> `book`, `ran` -> `run`)
+- **Lemmatization**: automatically remove inflections to enhance dictionary experience (`books` -> `book`, `ran` -> `run`)
-- Local first: No internet is required if you use downloaded resources
+- **Local first**: No internet is required if you use downloaded resources
-- Sane defaults: Little configuration is needed other than settings for Anki.
+- **Sane defaults**: Little configuration is needed other than settings for Anki.
 It comes with two dictionary sources by default for most languages and one pronunciation source that should cover most needs.
-- Local resource support: Dictionaries in StarDict, Migaku, plain JSON, MDX, Lingvo (.dsl), CSV; frequency lists; and audio libraries
+- **Local resource support**: Dictionaries in StarDict, Migaku, plain JSON, MDX, Lingvo (.dsl), CSV; frequency lists; and audio libraries
-- Web reader: Read epub and fb2 books or plain articles with one-click word lookups and Anki export.
+- **Web reader**: Read epub and fb2 books or plain articles with one-click word lookups and Anki export.
-- eReader integration: Batch-import [KOReader](https://github.com/koreader/koreader) and Kindle highlights to Anki sentence cards
+- **eReader integration**: Batch-import [KOReader](https://github.com/koreader/koreader) and Kindle highlights to Anki sentence cards

 ## Tutorials
 [Wiki page](https://wiki.freelanguagetools.org/vocabsieve_setup)